 Bridging the Future with the Past

-In 2010, a local family purchased the picturesque former dairy farm in Belleville, Wisconsin where Clean Fresh Food operates.
-First and foremost, they restored and updated the original buildings and ensured that the 100+ acres of certified organic land continued to be farmed by a neighboring organic dairy farmer.
+In 2010, we purchased a picturesque former dairy farm in Belleville, Wisconsin where Clean Fresh Food operates.
+We restored and updated the original buildings and ensured the 100+ acres of certified organic land continued to be farmed by a neighboring organic dairy farmer.

 AQUAPONICS is a centuries old growing technique that utilizes the abundant and natural nutrients discharged by fish to grow plants.
 Water from the fish tanks serves as organic fertilizer for the produce, while the plants’ roots clean the water before its return back to the tanks.